coreprocess/pdistx/README.md

 ## Usage

-When you install PyScriptPacker, the `pyscriptpacker` will be added to your `$PATH`.

 ```
-Usage: pyscriptpacker [options] module1,module2,... path1,path2,... output
+Usage: python -m pyscriptpacker [options] module1,module2,.. path1,path2,.. output

+ Convert Python packages into a single file that makes the distribution of
+your projects simpler and provides options for compressing the source code and
+zipping the output.

 Options:
   --version             show program's version number and exit
   -h, --help            show this help message and exit
-  -c, --compress  compress the Python source.
+  -c, --compress        compress the sources
+  -m main_file, --main=main_file
+                        append main script to the bundle
+  -z zip_file, --zip=zip_file
+                        zip the bundle script
+  -r path,..., --resources=path,...
+                        add resource files and folders to the zip file, using
+                        their basename or a custom path annotated with a
+                        colon, e.g. -z ./res/logo.png:logo.png
 ```